Category : sake brewery and tasting

 *On Wednesday might be the other brewery.

 At this local brewery, they offer over many varieties of sake coming from small batch.
-We will taste 3 different sakes chosen for us such as refreshing sake, cloudy sake and high quality – fragrant sake.
+You can pick 1 sake from 3 different sakes such as refreshing sake, cloudy sake, and high quality – fragrant sake.

 4th stop; biggest brewery